Chełmno–Kociewie–Warmia dialect

-Chełmnian–Kocievian–Warmian dialect (Note: Polish: dialekt chełmińsko-kociewsko-warmiński) was a dialectal grouping of Polish dialectss used in the Kuyavian-Pomeranian, Pomeranian, and Warmian-Masurian Voivodeships.
+Chełmnian–Kocievian–Warmian dialect (Note: Polish: dialekt chełmińsko-kociewsko-warmiński) was a dialectal grouping of Polish dialects used in the Kuyavian-Pomeranian, Pomeranian, and Warmian-Masurian Voivodeships.
 It is considered by some linguists as a branch of the Greater Poland dialect, while also, as a separate dialect, by others.

 Now generally considered separate dialects, see Kociewie dialect, Chełmo-Dobrzyń dialect, and Warmia dialect, which is a Masovian dialect.